 When people talk about censorship, it’s usually in relation to an authority that limits the ideas and expression of people via different mediums because they support unfashionable ideas or ones that threaten the status quo.
 Cryptocurrencies and DeFi offer an ideal avenue to counter these measures as they operate outside the means of traditional control.

-Today Crypto Lists explores this topic, and delves deeper into the reasons why people are looking to crypto, blockchain, and decentralization to avoid censorship and navigate around authoritarian power structures.
+Today Crypto Lists explores this topic, and delves deeper into the reasons why people are looking to trade crypto, understand blockchain, and decentralization to avoid censorship and navigate around authoritarian power structures.

 Go directly to

 The ‘erroneous’ case of misinformation and PayPal

 As it often does, the online payment system PayPal issued a policy update for its customers beginning in October.
 The published policy update outlined that it prohibits customers to use its services for activities identified by the company as sending, posting, or publication of any messages, content, or materials promoting misinformation.
 The update informed users would be fined $2500 for a misinformation violation effective from 3rd November this year.

 This sparked an outrage that subsequently lead to its shares slumping by almost 6% after the update.
 The censorship policy triggered the company’s former president, David Marcus, to tweet his amusement at a private company deciding to take your money if you state something it disagrees with.
 He termed it as insanity, with Tesla’s Chief and PayPal’s co-founder (and now Twitter CEO), Elon Musk, agreeing to Marcus’ tweet via reply.

 The California-based company later revealed that the update on misinformation was erroneous.
 Paypal’s spokesperson apologized, stating the language was never intended to be inserted into the company’s policy.